- Contact Us

 Any festival may be nominated in a long list by a judge, however only one festival per site can ultimately be nominated for public vote for each promoter/site.

 Any venue that hosts contemporary live music may be nominated in a long list by a judge.
-Factors considered when nominating include but are not limited to - volume and quality of shows; quality of overall experience; and quality of sound system.
+Factors considered when nominating include but are not limited to - commitment to live music; volume and quality of shows; quality of overall experience; and quality of sound system.